Want to get to the next level in your career?

 Be a life-long learner.

 After working in sales for five years, I noticed that every time I learned and used a new skill, my personal brand improved.
-It was known that I wanted to learn something new, I made visible efforts to illustrate my progress and coachability and then I was a resource for others who wanted help in that area.
+It was known that I wanted to learn something new, I made visible efforts to illustrate my progress and coachability, and then I became a resource for others who wanted help in that same area.

 In our ever-changing business environment, the ability to adapt and be a life-long learner can boost your career immensely.
-Yes, time and resources are limited, so the key is to be deliberate and diligent.
+Yes, time and resources are limited, so you must be deliberate and diligent.

-In the book The First 20 Hours by Josh Kaufman*, Kaufman discusses the 10 steps needed to learn a new skill quickly and gives several real-life examples to illustrate them.
-Now, do not think this is some magic trick that gives you instant mastery after 20 hours (I wish!); instead, Kaufman argues that the process of learning a new skill gets easier after you get over the 20-hour hump.
+In the book The First 20 Hours by Josh Kaufman*, Kaufman discusses the 10 steps needed to learn a new skill quickly.
+He gives several real-life examples to illustrate how the steps work.
+Now, don’t think this is some magic trick for instant mastery after 20 hours (I wish!); instead, Kaufman argues that the process of learning a new skill gets easier after you get over the 20-hour hump.

 Full disclosure: I read this book because I needed to learn a new skill for my personal life.
-However, by going through the defined steps of skill acquisition, Kaufman’s technique can just as easily be used to learn new career skills.
+However, by going through the defined steps of skill acquisition, I found I can use Kaufman’s technique in my career as well.

 - Choose a lovable project.